 “Yes, sir.”
 Klaus eyed Marionette Engel.
 “Sir, can I ask… how she even made it past the border?”

-“Don’t think too hard, Kleine, and keep your damn lieutenant company,” was Gilbert’s response to that.
+“Don’t think too hard, Kleine, and keep your damn lieutenant company,” was Gilbert’s response.

 And that was that.